efex85/unraid_plugin-plex_library_refresh/README.md

 3. Go to **Settings → User Utilities → Plex Library Refresh**.

-**Alternative:** use the Plugins tab's **Install Plugin** URL field, if you host the `.plg` somewhere fetchable over HTTP (e.g. a GitHub repo's raw file URL).
+**Alternative:** use the Plugins tab's **Install Plugin** URL field, if you host the `.plg` somewhere fetchable over HTTP.

 ## Configuring